khanhnguyen18/public-obsidian-vault/AWS Solution Architect - Practice Test 3.md

 IAM Role defined in the Security Group is different from the IAM Role that is given access in the Network ACLs

 Network ACLs are stateful, so allowing inbound traffic to the necessary ports enables the connection.
-Security Groups are stateless, so you must allow both inbound and outbound traffic
+Security Groups are 60, so you must allow both inbound and outbound traffic

 ## Question 44
 Skipped